 I’ve been obsessed with words my entire life.
 Put it this way: did you ever order books at school through Scholastic?
 If so, did you ever hear about an 11-year-old kid ordering a dictionary, a thesaurus, and a grammar guide from one of those flyers?
 Well, I was that kid.

-A year after completing my B.A., I enrolled in Ryerson University’s publishing program and learned — to my delight — that editing meant more than just nitpicking over commas.
+The foundation for my editorial skills came from completing Ryerson University’s publishing program, where I learned — to my delight — that editing meant more than just nitpicking over commas.
 It also meant fact-checking, ferreting out gaps in logic, and fixing “infelicities in communication” (How I love that phrase!) to boot.

 Memberships and volunteer activity

-I am a member of the Editors’ Association of Canada.
-I am also part of the Writers’ Community of Durham Region, a not-for-profit writing association based just east of Toronto.
-From 2010 to 2013, I served on the WCDR’s Board of Directors, first as Secretary then as Web Liaison.
+I have been a member of Editors Canada since 2009, and have volunteered for multiple committees and events managed by the association.
 I also read short fiction submissions for Electric Velocipede starting in October 2012 and ending with the magazine’s closure at the end of 2013.
 As of January 2014, I currently read submissions for Lightspeed.